Kirk Gibson's 1988 World Series home run: Aftermath

 Near the end of the Major League Baseball season in the fall of 2011, Chevrolet began airing commercials for their Diamond & Dream's Program, a giveaway designed to help the youth in their communities around the country.
 Prizes included a makeover for their baseball field.
 The commercials showed selected little league baseball players acting out some of baseball's greatest moments in history.
 One of them was Kirk Gibson's famous home run from the 1988 World Championship run of the Los Angeles Dodgers.
 The young boy acting out this moment could be seen running the bases, doing the same fist pump motion that Gibson was seen doing during his famous run around the bases.

+By the 2011 season, Kirk Gibson was managing the Arizona Diamondbacks.
+In the second to last game that season, Arizona Diamondbacks utility man Ryan Roberts hit a game-winning walk-off grand slam to defeat the Los Angeles Dodgers, 7-6, capping a dramatic 10th inning rally.
+During this walk-off grand slam, Roberts began pumping his left arm in a salute to his manager's 1988 World Series game one home run.

 Before the start of the 2018 season, the Dodgers commemorated the anniversary of Gibson's homerun with the introduction of the “Kirk Gibson seat,” which is where his home run landed after winning Game 1 of the 1988 World Series.
 The seat in question was Section 302, Row D, Seat 1, though the Dodgers have renumbered that seat 88.
-The seat will be painted blue and signed by Gibson and the tickets cost $300, which includes a $200 donation to the Kirk Gibson Foundation to raise money and awareness for Parkinson’s Research.
+The seat was painted blue and signed by Gibson and the tickets cost $300, which included a $200 donation to the Kirk Gibson Foundation to raise money and awareness for Parkinson's Research.

 In Game 4 of the 2018 World Series between the Dodgers and the Red Sox, 30 years after that 1988 World Series walk-off home run, Eckersley (who was there covering the Red Sox as a NESN color commentator and analyst) and Gibson reunited for the ceremonial first pitch at Dodger Stadium and Gibson had a bat ready before catching Eckersley's pitch.